mdda/deep-learning-workshop/README.md

 that can be used by Deep Learning Workshop participants.

-This workshop consists of an introduction to deep learning (from single layer networks-in-the-browser, then using the VM/Jupyter setup to train networks using Theano/Lasagne, and finally use pretrained state-of-the-art networks, such as GoogLeNet, in various applications) :
+This workshop consists of an introduction to deep learning (from single layer networks-in-the-browser, then using the VM/Jupyter setup to train networks using both Theano (+Lasagne for model components) and Tensorflow (+some sugar layers).
+The modules also include pretrained state-of-the-art networks, such as GoogLeNet, in various applications) :

 * [FOSSASIA 2016](http://2016.fossasia.org/) : Deep Learning Workshop (2 hours)
   *  Application : Generative art (~style transfer)